AnthonyCampos123/ios101-project1-wordle-starter/README.md

 ## Notes

-Since I am learning the Swift programming lannguage, I spent good amount of time reading the doccumentation.
+Since I am learning the Swift programming language, I spent a good amount of time reading the documentation.

 ## License